-• no nutrition, health or related claims are to be made in regard to the substance.
+- the substance is added in a quantity and a form which is consistent with delivering the stated purpose - no nutrition, health or related claims are to be made in regard to the substance.

-FSANZ has determined that permitting the proposed use of the enzyme as a processing aid is consistent with the specific order principles for 'Technological Function'.
+FSANZ determined that permitting the proposed use of this enzyme is consistent with these specific order policy principles for 'Technological Function'.
+All other relevant requirements of the policy guideline are similarly met.